sahin/status-page/README.md

 ## Why?

-I thought it will be very interesting to use github like a repository for status of the services (I hope github will be ok for 300 commits every minute) and built a repo for all the popular services' statuses.
+I thought it will be very interesting to use github like a repository for status of the services and built a repo for all the popular services' statuses.

 ## How?
 Super mininal.
-All statuses stored as json in github and workers are built with serverless structure in mind with Amazon Lambda and I am thinking to do 1 minute update pretty soon.
+All statuses stored as json in github and parser code is in the src.
+(Very soon: workers are built with serverless structure in mind with Amazon Lambda and I am thinking to do 1 minute update pretty soon)

 For now, it is supporting services which uses StatusPage.io and Status.io.
 (Contribution needed for the rest)

-# NOTE: STATUSES ARE NOT LIVE !!!!!

 #### Categorized ( Based on Stackshare.io)